Combinatoire algébrique et énumérative

 In this talk (based on joint work with Yuhan Jiang), I will describe a general method for computing the Ehrhart series of any alcoved polytope via a particular shelling order of its alcoves.
 As an application, we get a bijective proof of the formula for the Ehrhart h*-polynomial of the second hypersimplex $\Delta_{2,n}$ in terms of Nick Early’s decorated ordered set partitions.

-- ANGELA CARNEVALE, University of Galway
+- ANGELA CARNEVALE, University of Galway, Ireland

 - SERGI ELIZALDE, Dartmouth